GwendolyneFreddy/butchery/README.md

     - Added `Continue()` action when appending are .bcs files with `EXTEND_TOP` command.
 - "*Rebalancing some generic creatures*" component:
     - Renamed .tpa file name to *11_rebalancing_creatures.tpa*.
-    - Improved more creatures statistics.
+    - Improved more creatures' statistics.
 - "*Rebalancing Tazok and DigDag*" component:
     - Renamed .tpa file name to *12_rebalancing_tazok.tpa*.
     - Flagged potions as "undroppable" in creatures' inventories.